Choosing Your First Year, First Semester Mathematics Course

 - "I don’t have the suggested background for MATH1013, but my degree program or another course I am taking requires me to take MATH1013.
 What should I do?"

 Consider whether taking MATH1003 first, then MATH1013 in second semester and MATH1014 in the Spring Session at the end of the year, or otherwise in first semester of second year, will fit in with your degree program.
 Discuss this option with the relevant authority (one of the sub-deans in your college, or the convener for the first year course that requires MATH1013 as a co-requisite).
-Alternatively, if you are reading this information prior to 6th February 2019, are worried that you do not have the required background knowledge for MATH1013 and need to take MATH1013 in Semester 1, then it is highly recommended that you consider taking the new Maths Bridging Course that is being offered from 6th February to 15th February, just prior to O-Week.
+Alternatively, if you are reading this information prior to 10th February 2020, are worried that you do not have the required background knowledge for MATH1013 and need to take MATH1013 in Semester 1, then it is highly recommended that you consider taking the Maths Bridging Course that is being offered from 10th February to 19th February, prior to the start of semester.